kawakamimoeki/website-legacy/posts/will-single-page-sites-become-standard.md

 The answer was very clear.
 I agree with Next.js docs, single page site.
 It's very comfortable.
 In Astro documentation, the first page load is quickly, but it is slowly when I click links.
 Next.js documentation is continuously light.

 Finally, I decided that my blog is implemented with Next.js in the future.
 I made my decision based on my experience with the framework documentations.
-Single page site will be default?
+Will single-page sites become the standard?
+Or will the multi-page sites survive as a necessary and sufficient design?